Who is Omar? Who Plays Nina’s Boyfriend in The Family Plan 2?

-At the start of Apple TV+’s ‘The Family Plan 2,’ which takes place two years after ‘The Family Plan,’ Dan Morgan enjoys a simple life with his family, especially now that assassin days are far behind him.
-However, with his children growing older and deciding on their own lifestyles, all Dan desires is a Christmas reunion.
+At the start of Apple TV+’s ‘The Family Plan 2,’ which takes place two years after ‘The Family Plan,’ Dan Morgan enjoys a simple life with his family, especially now that his assassin days are far behind him.
+However, as his children grow older and decide on their own lifestyles, all Dan desires is a Christmas reunion.
 This brings him to a business trip cum family trip to London, which quickly goes wrong when a figure from his past comes knocking.
 Having found his match at last, Dan realizes that he must step back into the world of violence or risk losing everyone he cares for.
 In the process, he ends up meeting new allies, with Omar being one of them.
 SPOILERS AHEAD.

 Omar is Nina’s Parkour Specialist Boyfriend Who Woos the Entire Family

 Omar joins the Morgan family’s shenanigans as Nina’s charming but mysterious boyfriend in ‘The Family Plan 2.’
 Initially, Nina tries to keep her love story a secret from her family, knowing how paranoid Dan can get, and how critical everyone was of her previous relationship with Trevor.
 However, when they wind up at her house for a London trip sooner than she expected, there is no going around the truth.
 Omar’s first impression yields a mixed reaction from the family, as while Dan expresses immediate distrust, Jessica and Kyle are swayed quite easily.
-Here, we learn more about Omar, who is a French chef with a passion for parkour, and that reflects in his athletic physique.
+Here, we learn more about Omar, a French chef with a passion for parkour, which is reflected in his athletic physique.
 What Dan finds the most puzzling, however, is Omar’s readiness to refer to him as “daddy.”
 Still hoping to enjoy Christmas exclusively with his family, Dan starts out the movie a bit wary of Nina’s partner, but that soon changes.

-It takes Omar no time to develop a bond with Nina’s siblings, Kyle and Max, and before long, he ends up doubling as an elder brother figure to them both.
+It takes Omar no time to develop a bond with Nina’s siblings, Kyle and Max, and before long, he ends up doubling as an elder brother figure to both of them.
 Kyle, who longs to get behind a keyboard again, finds little joy in touring through his mundane surroundings, but Omar widens his perspective by demonstrating how every surface can become a parkour arena once you look at it with the right pair of eyes.
 His skills impress little Max to the point that he makes an excited leap of faith, only to fall face-first and worry Dan further.
 Nonetheless, Omar’s infectious charm is undeniable, and although Dan consistently tries to push him out of family conversations, the young man manages to prove his worth time and time again.
-In the end, even his parkour skills come in handy, as he races through the rooftops and disables cameras at McCaffrey‘s mansion, allowing Dan to smoothly execute his plans.
+In the end, even his parkour skills come in handy, as he races through the rooftops and disables cameras at McCaffrey‘s mansion, allowing Dan to execute his plans smoothly.

 Actor Reda Elazouar’s Dedication to the Craft Makes Him the Perfect Fit for Omar